thederputy/bcit-digipro-3903-archon-remake/trunk/Docs/README.txt

-Dennis, since we last demoed this to you there have been few changes.
+Dennis, since we last demoed this to you there have been only two small changes.

 Changes implemented: